jlcampana/com.ingka.assignment/README.md

 - DEBUG: Use `DEBUG=error*,warn*,info*,debug*` to trace what is doing the API
 - PORT: default value is 1337
+- SECRET: secret word for the jwt token

 ## Execute test